COATnor/coatnor.github.io/formatting.rst

 Box/COAT/Data Management/Datatypes/Simple tables/Generic format data tables/Simple tables column definitions.xlsx(internal users only).
 The file also contains information on which standard columns should be included in all datasets.

-[Eeva: we could make an online open version of this complete list and definitions.
-I think it could help any external users of the data portal to understand the logic.
-Matteo, let me know what I can do to facilitate that.]
+**TODO: make an online open version of this complete list and definitions.**

 Spelling and general text formatting in data files
 --------------------------------------------------------------